adelholtz/vuetility/README.md

 [![npm version](https://badge.fury.io/js/%40adelholtz%2Fvuetility.svg)](https://badge.fury.io/js/%40adelholtz%2Fvuetility)

+0.4.4
+* add new mutation vuet-resetModel
+    * Resets a model to its initial/default values
+    * usage: context.commit('vuet-resetModel', 'ModelA');

 0.4.3
 * fix a path error which was being introduced in 0.4.2

 0.4.2
 * rename externally available mutations to ensure uniqueness of methods
-    * updateObject is now deprectad and should not be used anymore; instead use one of
+    * updateObject is now deprecated and should not be used anymore; instead use one of
         * vuet-updateStateByModel
         * vuet-updateModel
 * add new mutation vuet-updateStateByModel